What can cause cystitis?

 Cystitis is a type of urinary tract infection (UTI).
 Cystitis is usually caused by an infection, which leads to inflammation in the bladder.
 You might notice symptoms like pain when peeing, having to pee more often or finding it hard to pee.

 Cystitis will usually get better on its own after a day or two but if it isn’t getting better or you are feeling worse, you might need antibiotics from a doctor.
-You can treat cystitis with antibiotics from a doctor at Asda Online Doctor.

 Let’s have a look at the causes of cystitis and what you can do to prevent and treat it.

 What is cystitis?